-Find out when is the best time and itinerary to visit Provence and see the beautiful lavender fields in 2020.
+Find out the best time and itinerary to visit Provence and see the beautiful lavender fields this year.

-Provence is one of the most well known places in France.
-It’s located in the south-east of France just a few hours drive from my hometown in North Italy.
-People from all over the world travel to this region for a very simple reason: the beautiful lavender fields.
+Provence is one of the most well-known places in France.
+It’s located in the southeast of France, just a few hour’s drive from my hometown in North Italy.
+People worldwide travel to this region for a very simple reason: the beautiful lavender fields.

-Lavender fields alternating with wheat and sunflowers make Provence look like and impressionist painting: so beautiful that sometime you wonder whether you are dreaming or are really there.
-Provence is really the paradise for the photographers but it’s also a great place for all those that love the nature and want to relax far from the hustle and bustle of the cities.
+Lavender fields alternating with wheat and sunflowers make Provence look like an impressionist painting: so beautiful that sometimes you wonder whether you are dreaming or are there.
+Provence is a paradise for photographers, but it’s also a great place for all those who love nature and want to relax far from the hustle and bustle of the cities.
 I’m sure you’ll remember the colors and the scents of Provence for a very long time.

-Please remember to be specific about the place that you want to visit because every area in Provence blossom in a different time as you can see in the map… These dates are just an approximation.
-I visited Valensole because it’s very rich of lavender fields and sunflowers fields and it’s a real joy for the eyes to see so many colors.
+Please remember to be specific about the place you want to visit because every area in Provence blossoms at a different time, as you can see on the map… These dates are just an approximation.
+I visited Valensole because it’s rich in lavender and sunflower fields, and it’s a real joy for the eyes to see so many colors.

-Regarding the accommodation I think that the best solution is to book one of the many Chambre d’Hotes (the French version of the Bed & Breakfast).
-They are quite cheap and are the best way to know local people that can also suggest you things to do and to see (local people are far better than any book).
+Regarding the accommodation, I think the best solution is to book one of the many Chambre d’Hotes (the French version of the Bed & Breakfast).
+They are quite cheap and are the best way to get to know local people who can also suggest things to do and to see (local people are far better than any book).

 Provence: the best itinerary

 What things can you see in Provence?
-Just one hour and a half drive from Valensole you can visit the beautiful Senanque Abbey, founded in 1148.
-The history of this abbey is very interesting as you can read here.
-This abbey is famous because it’s surrounded by lavender fields.
+Just one hour and a half drive from Valensole, you can visit the beautiful Senanque Abbey, founded in 1148.
+The history of this abbey is very interesting, as you can read here.
+This abbey is famous because lavender fields surround it.

-From Valensole take the road to Puimoisson, then keep driving towards La-Palud-sur-Verdon, and you won’t be disappointed.
-It’s a panoramic road with many places where you can park and take some awesome pictures (only if you don’t suffer from fear of heights).
-I was really surprised to find out that Verdon was basically unknown to the rest of the world until the beginning of the 1900.
+I was surprised to discover that Verdon was unknown to the rest of the world until the beginning of 1900.
 Once you get to La-Palud-sur-Verdon, continue to a big parking lot near Point Sublime.
-The name it’s really fitting: the view it’s incredible and if you are lucky you can see the griffon vulture flying right above your head.
+The name is fitting: the view is incredible, and if you are lucky, you can see the griffon vulture flying right above your head.